Children in entertainment, modelling and paid sport

 Applications for BOPA must go to the council covering the address where the performance will take place - it does not matter where the children live.

-Body of Persons Approval application form (MS Word, 3MB)
+Apply for a Body of Persons Approval

 More information on legal requirements

 Child performance regulations are complicated.
 It is important you understand the requirements relevant to you.
 For a list of laws and regulations with useful guidance documents, see National Network for Children in Employment and Entertainment - England performance legislation.
+For information about how we handle personal data, see our children in employment and education privacy notice.

 Contact Attendance and Children Out of School Service